 As well as providing home help, companionship, and personal care, day-time care can help to empower elderly or vulnerable to live as dignified and independent a life as possible.
 This is made possible by allowing individuals to stay in their homes whilst providing much-needed social interaction and structure to their daily lives.
 Moreover, day-time care can be provided either on a temporary or a long-term basis depending on the person’s specific needs.

-This form of care can also help relieve the caregiver of their duties during the day while ensuring that their loved one still receives the proper care in a safe and friendly environment.
+This form of private care can also help relieve the caregiver of their duties during the day while ensuring that their loved one still receives the proper care in a safe and friendly environment.

 Questions to ask